greim/Backbone-Subscriptions/readme.md

 ## Key concepts

 The key concept of Backbone subscriptions — and what differentiates it from similar libraries — is its *DOM-orientedness*.
-No internal reference map is used to track what instance subscribes to what.
+No internal reference map is used to track which instance subscribes to what.
 Rather, subscribing views are lazily discovered at publish-time via the DOM.
 This is possible because view elements are given the className 'subscriber'.
 The browser's native DOM engine is then used to locate these elements in a performant manner.
 This approach gives three main benefits:

  1. Only views present in the live document receive updates from a channel (AKA a named event).
  2. Views are naturally GC'd as sections of the DOM are overwritten, eliminating the need to manually unsubscribe from channels or write any other reference maintenance/cleanup code.